NLP-Suite/NLP-Suite/setup_Windows/readme.md

 # Update Instructions

-- If you are updating NLP Suite from a pre-Github version, please follow [this tutorial](https://docs.google.com/document/d/1zub18qle0OXV8BeE1X2t9iR8PW7ZnY01Mbb1f0YvBto/edit).
+There are two ways of updating to the newest NLP Suite version.

-To update the program to the newest version, simply double click update.bat
+1. Double click update.bat on your local machine every time you want to get the newest files from GitHub.

-The program will also automatically update on exit.
+2. Double click on setup_auto_update.bat and the NLP Suite will be automatomatically updated every time on exit. **You only need to click on setup_auto_update.bat once.**

 ## Shortcuts